 A level is sometimes referred to as a level of control and is the basic granularity seen by a user.
-The components that comprise a level will always be switched together except when performing diagnostic operations.
+The components which comprise a level will always be switched together except when performing diagnostic operations.

-Figure 74 shows a 2x2 RGB video level made up of three components, "RED", "GRN", and "BLU", all of which are switched together at the same time.
+The example below shows a 2x2 RGB video level made up of three components, "RED", "GRN", and "BLU", all of which are switched together at the same time.